What Is Cat6 Plenum Cable And Why It Is More Expensive Than Cat6 Riser Cable?

 What Is Cat6 Plenum Cable?

 The Cat6 plenum cables are designed to provide pathways for return airflows of buildings, facilitating air circulation for heating and air conditioning systems.
-These Cat6 cables are typically used in the air return pressure boosting system used in ventilation ducts or air handling equipment (above a suspended ceiling or under a raised floor, for example).
+These Cat6 network cables are typically deployed in the air return pressure boosting system used in ventilation ducts or air handling equipment (above a suspended ceiling or under a raised floor, for example).
 Since the fire and smoke can travel and spread quickly through these plenum spaces full of fresh oxygen, which may cause damage to the furniture and threaten people's lives, the Cat6 plenum cables are essential to prevent the fire from spreading out.

 What Is Cat6 Riser Cable?